Posted by Ajay Chandnani

 22. Over-optimization.
 Try to create natural content before your rank goes down dramatically.
 Over-optimization only means that you are obsessed with the rankings and that is what Google doesn’t like.

 23. Advertorials.
 It was a much controversial topic before the strike of the Penguin 2 debates.
 It is basically a content page jumbled up with paid links, for excessive manipulation of search results.
 Beware of this, as your site will definitely get penalized through this aggressive tactic.

 24. Too many outbound links.
 A high volume of outbound links signifies that you have been swapping links with other sites.
 Keep it natural and only link to relevant websites.

 25. Redirection.
 If your website has already been penalized, doing a 301 would again transfer the same penalty to a new location where you have shifted your site.
 It would keep on lingering if you remove the redirect in the future.
 Avoid doing this and focus on the content.

 26. Malicious backlinks.
 This is what your shrewd competitor would do if they don’t like your position on SERP’s.
 They could resort to malicious backlinking to sweep your website out of the top page and get it penalized.

 27. Targeted keywords.
 Google is on a rage against some majorly targeted keywords appearing most frequently on spam sites.

-In addition to what has been mentioned here, there are a lot or reasons why your website has been or could be penalized.
+In addition to what has been mentioned here, there are a lot of reasons why your website has been or could be penalized.
 The list is, as far as I believe, very exhaustive.
-The main thing that an internet marketer needs to understand, is that the real success lies in an efficient and effective content marketing.
-After which, all the other major factors comes in.
+The main thing that an internet marketer needs to understand, is that real success lies in efficient and effective content marketing.
+After which, all the other major factors come in.
 Also, always keep in mind that the only way to avoid the penalty is being pre-emptive.
 Stay updated with all the happenings of the industry and work accordingly.
-Give true-value to your target audience.
+Give true value to your target audience.